Author’s Last name, First initial. (Date published). Title. URL

 If you are using Citation Machine citing tools, additional information about the title is automatically added for you.

-After including the location and publisher information, end this section with a period.
+After including the publisher information, end this section with a period.

 For online sources, the URL or DOI (Direct Object Identifier) are included at the end of an APA citation.

 DOI numbers are often created by publishers for journal articles and other periodical sources.
 They were created in response to the problem of broken or outdated links and URLs.
 When a journal article is assigned a DOI number, it is static and will never change.
 Because of its permanent characteristic, DOIs are the preferred type of electronic information to include in APA citations.
-When a DOI number is not available, include the source’s URL.
+When a DOI number is not available, include the source’s URL (see Section 9.34 in the Publication manual).

 For DOIs, include the number in this format: